-A free basic icon pack template for android - use it with Andoid Studio to create or edit an icon pack (an icon pack is stored inside an .apk wrapper (a basic app)).
+A free basic icon pack template for android - use it with Andoid Studio to create or edit an icon pack (an icon pack is wrapped inside a basic app (.apk)).

 Files available to download: